S54 Vanos Procedure

 Diagnosis

-A simple, but not conclusive, method of differentiating between the two failures is to reset the fault codes and start the engine and allow it to idle.
-If the oil pump driver tabs are broken the fault codes and check engine light will be generated in a few minutes.
-The solenoid coil pack failure is often intermittent and will take some driving before the fault codes and check engine light appear.
+A simple, though not conclusive, method for differentiating between the two failures is to reset the fault codes, start the engine, and let it idle.
+If the oil pump driver tabs break, the system generates fault codes and activates the check engine light within a few minutes.

-Unfortunately, there are cases where the solenoid coil pack can be significantly failed and the fault codes and check engine light appear at idle after reset.
-Further in some cases only one of the oil pump driver tabs will break.
-In such a case the fault codes and check engine light will not appear at idle and some driving will be necessary for them to appear.
+The solenoid coil pack failure is often intermittent, and it will require some driving before the fault codes and check engine light appear.
+Unfortunately, there are cases where the solenoid coil pack can fail significantly, causing the fault codes and check engine light to appear at idle after the reset.
+Furthermore, in some cases, only one of the oil pump driver tabs will break.
+In such cases, the fault codes and check engine light will not appear at idle, and driving will be necessary for them to appear.

 Repair Procedure